Talalay vs. Dunlop Latex Foam Mattress: What’s The Difference?

 Memory foam and latex have different feels, advantages, and drawbacks.
 Memory foam is the most contouring mattress material.
 It can change its shape to fit yours, offering you customized support.
 However, memory foam tends to retain heat without gel additives or open-cell construction.
 It also is not as responsive as latex.

 Latex is naturally cooling and responsive without additives.
 On the flip side, no latex-type contours as well as memory foam.
 Latex is a little stiffer and tends to keep its own shape instead of taking on yours.
+Still, when it comes to non memory foam mattresses, latex is one of the best materials you can find.

 Is Dunlop latex hypoallergenic?